We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Want to know how to make these changes all at once?
 Follow the steps below:

-After that, simply copy and paste your keywords from Google Sheets into the Editor.
+After that, copy and paste your keywords from Google Sheets into the Editor.

 With the option "Check changes," you can review if everything is correct before you post anything and then click Process.
 This will upload your campaign structure to the Editor.